"If exercise were a pill, it would be one of the most cost-effective drugs ever invented"

 If you still can't see what you're looking for, contact the sports development officer at your local council who may be able to help.

-See Otago strength and balance classes in Surrey
+See full details of all Otago strength and balance classes in Surrey

 Walking and aerobic exercise

-'Aerobic activity' can easily be done under your own steam - like walking (including to the bus), cycling and swimming.
-Even mowing the lawn counts.
-Walking has the added benefit that it's an easy way to meet others.
-You can find plenty of free, instructor-led walks on the Walking for Health website, many of which are suitable for those with long term health conditions.
+'Aerobic activity' like walking, cycling and swimming can be done under your own steam; even mowing the lawn counts.
+Walking has the added benefit that it's an easy to get out and meet others.
+Many of the free, instructor-led walks on the Walking for Health website are suitable for those with long term health conditions.

 - Read Kym's story of taking up jogging and completing things she never thought possible with a supportive, local group.